altays/Twitch-To-MaxMSP/README.md

 ## License

 Copyright (c) 2020 Alex Taylor.
-Released under MIT.
+Released under Creative Commons Zero v1.0 Universal.
 See the LICENSE file for more details.

 ## Questions